emacs-ng/emacs-ng/docs/architecture.md

 (...args) => lisp_invoke('get-buffer-create' ...args);
 ```

 `lisp_invoke` is a native function defined in javascript.rs.
-It's a wrapper around ffuncall with logic for object translation.
+It's a wrapper around `ffuncall` with logic for object translation.
 It will also catch any lisp errors and translates them to JavaScript errors. `lisp_invoke` returns a JavaScript object - but this is a 'special object' in that it may have an internal field.
-Internal fields are data objects that are contained within JavaScript objects that are not accessible by users.
+Internal fields are data objects that are contained within JavaScript objects that are not accessible by the user.
 This is because LispObjects are just pointers - if we let the user alter pointers, they could cause SEGFAULTS or read arbitrary memory.

-If we can parse the result of lisp_invoke as JSON, we do not proxy it.
+If we can parse the result of `lisp_invoke` as JSON, we do not proxy it.
 Instead we return the JavaScript equivalent (i.e. a JS string or number).
 However, if we cannot convert it to JSON, like in the case of a buffer, we return a proxy.
 Functions (i.e. `(lambda () (...))`) are another special case where additional logic is employed.

-lisp_invoke also works in reverse when being called, it will `unproxy` the arguments it is passed in order to further pass them to ffuncall.
+lisp_invoke also works in reverse when being called, it will `unproxy` the arguments it is passed in order to further pass them to `ffuncall`.

 We expose a special function called `is_proxy` in order to tell if an object is a proxy.